HildoBijl/stepwise/packages/cas/src/expressions/README.md

 This keeps on applying the given operations until nothing changes.

 Some simplification options have requirements: they need other options to be present too.
 For instance, to merge fraction sums like `1/2 + 1/3`, it is necessary to also merge fraction products.
 After all, what should otherwise be done with `1/2 + 1/5*5/3`?
-If the `simplify` function is given `mergeFractionSums` without getting `mergeFractionProducts` an error is thrown.
+If the `simplify` function is given `combineSumFractions` without getting `combineProductFractions` an error is thrown.

 Other simplification options have conflicts: they may not be present together with other options.
 For instance, `splitFractions` which turns `(x+y)/2` into `x/2+y/2` may not be present together with `mergeFractions` which does the opposite.
 If both would be present, the simplification would be stuck in an infinite loop.
 To prevent this, an error is thrown when two confliction simplification options are both present.